spencershepard/RotorOps/README.md

 The mission generator will be built to the `dist` folder.

+#### Run the mission generator

+Using VS Code, you can use the provided launch configuration to run the mission generator.
+Otherwise, you can run the following command in a terminal: `python .\Generator\MissionGenerator.py`

 ### RotorOps Mission Creator Guide:
 For more detailed information on how the script works, see this wiki: https://github.com/spencershepard/RotorOps/wiki/RotorOps:-Mission-Creator-Guide